 Our Board of Directors is currently chaired by John Simard, our Chief Executive Officer.
 Jan-Paul Waldin has been appointed as the Company's independent lead director.
 Our Board of Directors believes that, given the perspective, experience, and expertise that Mr. Simard brings as the founder of the Company, he is the most equipped individual to serve as both CEO and Chairman of the Board and his service in these capacities is appropriate and in the best interests of our Board of Directors, our company and our shareholders.
 Jan-Paul Waldin serves on our Board of Directors as lead director, is chairman of the corporate governance and nominating committee and a member of the audit committee and compensation committee.
-W. Thorpe McKenzie serves on our Board of Directors, is chairman of the audit committee and a member of the compensation committee and nominating and corporate governance committee.
-Donald MacAdam serves on our Board of Directors, is chairman of the compensation committee and a member of the audit committee and nominating and corporate governance committee.
+W. Thorpe McKenzie serves on our Board of Directors, is chairman of the audit committee and a member of the compensation committee and a member of the audit committee and corporate governance governance and nominating committee.